wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

 ---

 The behaviour of the application when running on a high-DPI display depends on the values in its [manifest][1].
-If your application include `wx/msw/wx.rc` from its resource file, you need to predefine `wxUSE_DPI_AWARE_MANIFEST` to opt-in into [high DPI support][2]: define it as `1` for minimal DPI awareness and `2` for full, per-monitor DPI awareness supported by Windows 10 version 1703 or later.
+You may either use your own manifest, in which case you need to define the `dpiAware` (for compatibility with older OS versions) and `dpiAwareness` (for proper per-monitor DPI support) in it, or simply include `wx/msw/wx.rc` from your resource file to use the manifest provided by wxWidgets and predefine `wxUSE_DPI_AWARE_MANIFEST` to opt-in into [high DPI support][2]: define it as `1` for minimal DPI awareness and `2` for full, per-monitor DPI awareness supported by Windows 10 version 1703 or later.

 [1]: https://docs.microsoft.com/en-us/windows/win32/sbscs/application-manifests
 [2]: https://docs.microsoft.com/en-us/windows/win32/hidpi/high-dpi-desktop-application-development-on-windows